Tom Lawrence: Rangers

 Lawrence signed for Scottish Premiership club Rangers on 8 July 2022.
 He made his debut for the club in a Scottish Premiership match against Livingston in a 2-1 win on 30 July.
 He scored his first goal for Rangers in a Scottish Premiership win at home to St Johnstone on 13 August.
 Other goals came against St Johnstone and Hibernian the league and also against PSV Eindhoven in the Champions League.

 During season 2023-24 Lawrence made 32 appearances for Rangers scoring 3 goals, twice against Kilmarnock and once against Benfica in the Europa League.

 Lawrence scored his first goal of season 2024-25 in a home league match against Ross County.
 During the same match Lawrence set up his teammate Cyriel Dessers for the opening goal of the game.

 Lawrence followed this up with the winning goal in the league match against Dundee United.
 The assist for the goal was provided by teammate Cyriel Dessers.

+Perth Glory

+On 10 October 2025, Lawrence joined A-League Men side Perth Glory on a one-year deal, joining fellow Manchester United academy graduate Scott Wootton at the club.
+He made his Glory debut in a 0–2 loss against Melbourne Victory on 31 October.

+On 23 November 2025, Lawrence scored his first goal for the club in a 2–1 win over the Newcastle Jets.

+Lawrence scored his first ever senior hat-trick on 28 December in a 3–1 win over Melbourne City FC.

+Despite being injured for much of the 2025–26 season, Lawrence extended his contract for a further two years on 3 June, 2026.